hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/06_QC_quality_metrics.md

 ## ChIP-seq quality assessment

 Prior to performing any downstream analyses with the results from a peak caller, it is best practice to assess the quality of your ChIP-seq data.
-What we are looking for is good	quality	ChIP-seq enrichment over background.
+What we are looking for is good quality ChIP enrichment over background.

 <img src="../img/chip_workflow_june2017_step3.png" width="700">